 Prerequisite: The work order id must be known by the first equipment generating the Hermes digital twin.

 The work order id could be used for program selection in same way as the product type id.
-However it was added in the version 1.2 of the Hermes standard and is thus not supported by all equipment.
+However, it was added in the version 1.2 of the Hermes standard and is thus not supported by all equipment.
 In this case it is mandatory to have a look-up function to translate the work order id into a program name or product type id.
 This can be implemented in equipment software or as a MES service, e.g. by using IPC-CFX and the CFX.Production.Hermes.GetWorkOrderData function.
 The optional Hermes vertical channel message “QueryWorkOrderInfo” is also an alternative.

 General equipment workflow